 The initial focus of those doubts is about Mega City One’s law against mutants.
 Which leads into the strips first set of recurring characters, the Fargo clan.
 They’ll appear again soon, setting off the next Mega epic - Tour of Duty, which in turn leads more or less directly into Day of Chaos, which itself upended Mega City One more than even the Apocalypse War.

-Fargo's life hasn't been epxlored much, but that early period of the Judges setting up has lately become Michael Carroll's playgorund, in a series of novels but also in a couple of Judge Dredd stories, and most recently in the Megazine series Dreadnoughts.
+Fargo's life hasn't been explored much, but that early period of the Judges setting up has lately become Michael Carroll's playground, in a series of novels but also in a couple of Judge Dredd stories, and most recently in the Megazine series Dreadnoughts.

 Finally, spare a thought for young Judge Logan, Dredd’s assistant, who first appears in Origins and has a starring role as the Judge who won’t stop getting blown up, but also just won't die.
 He’ll stick around for quite some time...